binary-tools

 // Define a 12-bit signed integer

-// Use your code just like you would use a default one:
+// Use your type just like you would use any other:

 btools.pack('z', 257);

-Types with bits=0 and bits=1 are reserved for pad bytes 'x' and booleans '?', respectively.
+Integer types with bits=0 and bits=1 are reserved for pad bytes 'x' and booleans '?'.

 Byte order